eclipse-che/blog/_posts/2021-10-18-test-pull-requests-with-the-try-in-web-ide-github-action.md

 This section shows you how to add the Try in Web IDE GitHub action to your GitHub repository's workflow.
 We will configure the action to automatically create a comment (Figure 1) and status check (Figure 2) on new pull requests.

 ### Prerequisites and setup
-You will need a Red Hat account to use CodeReady Workspaces in the Developer Sandbox.
+You will need a Red Hat account to use Eclipse Che hosted by Red Hat.
 Navigate to [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox), register for a free account, and launch your Developer Sandbox environment.
 Note that you must verify your identity with a phone number.

 You also need an account on GitHub and a repository where you can integrate GitHub actions.

-Finally, you should have a [devfile](https://www.eclipse.org/che/docs/che-7/end-user-guide/authoring-devfiles-version-1/) in the root of your GitHub repository.
+Finally, although not mandatory, you can add a [devfile](https://www.eclipse.org/che/docs/che-7/end-user-guide/authoring-devfiles-version-1/) in the root of your GitHub repository to specify the features of the development environment and IDE.
 We'll use the devfile very shortly.

 ### Step 1: Create the GitHub workflow file
 In your GitHub repository, create a `.github/workflows` directory if it does not exist already.
 Then, create a file named `example.yml` in `.github/workflows` with the following content: